We cannot predict our own future.

 one event to all.
 We all share a common destiny.

 after that they go to the dead.
 The New Testament describes heaven and eternal life.
 But what does the Old Testament say about life after death?
 Read more »

 a living dog.
 In those days, to refer to someone as a “dog” was a bad thing.
-Here are two instances of referring to self as a dead dog:
+And to refer to yourself as a “dog” was a way of referring to yourself as worthless.

 1 Samuel 24:14.
 Against whom has the king of Israel come out?
 Whom do you pursue?
 A dead dog?
 A flea?

 2 Samuel 9:8.
 He bowed down, and said, “What is your servant, that you should look at such a dead dog as I am?”

 2 Samuel 16:9.
 Then Abishai the son of Zeruiah said to the king, “Why should this dead dog curse my lord the king?
 Please let me go over and take off his head.”